yalesov/zf2-cron/README.md

 Then add `Cron` to the `modules` key in `(app root)/config/application.config.yml`

-Cron module will also hook onto your application's database, through `DoctrineORMModule`.
-It will create a single table, `cron_job`, and will use the default EntityManager `doctrine.entitymanager.orm_default` that comes with `DoctrineORMModule`.
+Cron module will also hook onto your application's database, through [`DoctrineORMModule`](https://github.com/doctrine/DoctrineORMModule).
+It will create a single table, `cron_job`, and will use the default EntityManager `doctrine.entitymanager.orm_default`.
 If your settings are different, please modify the `doctrine` section of `config/module.config.yml` as needed.

 # Features